Housing Affordability & Ownership

 Households that are severely cost-burdened spend 50% or more of their income on housing costs.
 According to the National Low Income Housing Coalition, severely cost-burdened renter households are more likely than other renters to sacrifice necessities like healthy food and health care to pay the rent and are more likely to experience unstable housing situations and evictions.
 These are the most vulnerable among vulnerable households, and housing costs for this group have only become more burdensome.

 Renters are more likely to be severely cost-burdened than homeowners.
-About 27% of renter households in Greater Houston were severely housing cost-burdened in 2023 similar to 24% statewide and 25% nationally but more than double the rate for homeowners.
-About 11% of homeowners in the Houston three-county area were severely housing cost-burdened in 2023 about one percentage point higher than the state and national averages.
+About 26% of renter households in Greater Houston were severely housing cost-burdened in 2024 similar to 24% statewide and nationally but more than double the rate for homeowners.
+About 12% of homeowners in the Houston three-county area were severely housing cost-burdened in 2024 compared to about 10% for the state and national averages.

 Housing Cost Burdened by Income